reactjstampabay/RehackedNative/README.md

 1. `react-native init RehackedNative`
   - answer **yes** to the following ```prompt: Directory RehackedNative already exists.
 Continue?:  (no) ```
+  - This step may take a minute or two
 1. `cd RehackedNative`

 ## Goal 3: Run our iOS App in the simulator